mdakher/Launched-Projects/README.md

 # 1. Banglai-Django

+[banglai-django.com](http://www.banglai-django.com/)

 Banglai-django is a popular blog site written django in bangla.

-[banglai-django.com](http://www.banglai-django.com/)
+Its blogsite was launched on February 4, 2004, by Harun Ur,

 ---